The best views in San Sebastian, Spain

 Monte Igueldo

 Sweeping panoramic views across the Bay of Biscay are best admired from Monte Igueldo.
 Beyond the golden sands of La Concha and the lofty spire of the Good Shepherd of San Sebastian Cathedral, the verdant Sierra Madre mountains give way to lush vineyards.
+There’s a reason it is one of the top things to do in San Sebastian.

 Rising 181 metres above the town below, Monte Igueldo is arguably the best view in San Sebastian.
 Upon reaching the summit, you can expect spectacular sights across Gipuzkoan coastline and the stretches of Cantabrian Sea that kiss it.